codingwithjae/image-generator/README.md

 # Image Generation App

-Key aspects:
+## Key Aspects:

-1.= Made with React + Vite
-2.- The users can generate any image of choice using Open AI API 3.- Styles made with PostCSS and BEM architecture.
+1. **React + Vite**: The app is built with React and Vite.

+2. **Image Generation with OpenAI**: Users can generate any image using the OpenAI API.

+3. **Styled with PostCSS and BEM**: Styles are managed with PostCSS following the BEM architecture.